-As the Azure engineering team continues to deliver a rapid pace of innovation for defence customers, we are also continuing to support Department of Defence (DoD) customers and partners in delivering new capabilities to serve mission needs.
+As the Azure engineering team continues to deliver a rapid pace of innovation for defense customers, we’re also continuing to support Department of Defense (DoD) customers and partners in delivering new capabilities to serve mission needs.

-In many cases, accelerating mission workloads means forging a faster and more secure way for teams to build, ship and authorise new applications.
-For the broad range of suppliers providing goods and services to the DoD, including the Defence Industrial Base (DIB), this also means navigating evolving compliance requirements.
+In many cases, accelerating mission workloads means forging a faster and more secure way for teams to build, ship, and authorize new applications.
+For the broad range of suppliers providing goods and services to the DoD, including the Defense Industrial Base (DIB), this also means navigating evolving compliance requirements.

-Navigating the new Cybersecurity Maturity Model Certification (CMMC) from the DoD is one imminent challenge for customers and partners in the defence ecosystem.
-Our CMMC Acceleration Programme is designed to help DIB customers both achieve a higher level of sustained cybersecurity and prepare for assessments.
-In addition, we are delivering a host of new services at DoD Impact Level 5 and a range of partner programmes to address the varied needs of our customers and partners from every angle.
+Navigating the new Cybersecurity Maturity Model Certification (CMMC) from the DoD is one imminent challenge for customers and partners in the defense ecosystem.
+Our CMMC Acceleration Program is designed to help DIB customers both achieve a higher level of sustained cybersecurity and prepare for assessments.
+In addition, we’re delivering a host of new services at DoD Impact Level 5 and a range of partner programs to address the varied needs of our customers and partners from every angle.

 Extensive IaaS and PaaS capabilities at DoD IL5

-Today, many defence customers are using Azure Sentinel for a birds-eye view across the enterprise, with the ability to aggregate data from all sources, including users, applications, servers and devices running on-premises or in any cloud and reason over millions of records in a few seconds.
+Today, many defense customers are using Azure Sentinel for a birds-eye view across the enterprise, with the ability to aggregate data from all sources, including users, applications, servers, and devices running on-premises or in any cloud, and reason over millions of records in a few seconds.
 To enable secure remote work, agencies are using Windows Virtual Desktop (WVD), empowering employees with more productive remote and work-from-home scenarios while maintaining a stringent security and compliance posture.

-Along with this broad range of Azure Government services available at IL5, mission owners can choose from multiple regions across the country and benefit from decreased latency, expanded geo-redundancy and a range of options for backup, recovery and cost optimisation.
+Along with this broad range of Azure Government services available at IL5, mission owners can choose from multiple regions across the country and benefit from decreased latency, expanded geo-redundancy, and a range of options for backup, recovery, and cost optimization.
 We recommend reading the isolation guidelines for IL5 workloads documentation page to understand configurations and settings for the isolation required to support IL5 data.